intoxstudio/content-aware-sidebars/readme.txt

 Contributors: intoxstudio, devinstitute, freemius Donate link: #
-Tags: custom sidebars, sidebar, hide sidebar, display widgets, widget, bbpress, buddypress, sidebar manager Requires at least: 4.1
+Tags: custom sidebars, sidebar, hide sidebar, display widgets, widget, bbpress, buddypress, sidebar manager Requires at least: 4.5
-Requires PHP: 5.2.4
+Requires PHP: 5.6
-Tested up to: 4.9
+Tested up to: 5.0
-Stable tag: 3.7.7
+Stable tag: 3.8
 License: GPLv3

-Display widget areas and custom sidebars on any post, page, category etc. Supports bbPress, BuddyPress, WooCommerce, WPML, and more.
+Display custom sidebars and widgets on any post, page, category etc. Supports bbPress, BuddyPress, WooCommerce, WPML, and more.

 == Description ==

 **The Fastest and Most Powerful WordPress Sidebar Plugin yet.
 Create tailored widget areas for any post, page, or custom post type in seconds.
 No coding required!**

-Content Aware Sidebars is packed with free features and is being used to boost on-site SEO, upsell products, and to optimize conversion rates by displaying different sidebars on different conditions.
+You can optimize conversion rates, boost on-site SEO, upsell products, and much more by displaying different widget areas on different conditions.

-Focusing on scalability, this plugin is the ideal solution for sites in growth.
+If your site or web app is big or in growth, Content Aware Sidebars is the ideal solution for you.

-####Add Unlimited Sidebars and Widget Areas
+####Add Unlimited Sidebars & Widget Areas

 Replace your theme sidebars on different conditions, or insert sidebars with shortcodes.
 With the All-in-one Sidebar Manager, you can easily activate and deactivate widget areas, and you can even schedule them for specific times.

 Sidebars - Quick Select&copy; lets you add or select widget areas directly when editing a post or page.

-####Customize Your Widget Areas Your Way

-Without writing any code, you can modify the HTML and CSS classes of widget areas, widgets, and widget titles.
-You get full control over the look and feel of your sidebars and widget areas, no matter what theme you use.

-Sidebar Visibility lets you elegantly hide any widget area for logged-out users.

-####The Most User-friendly Widget Manager

-If you have more than just a few widgets and widget areas, you will love the Enhanced Widget Manager.
-When adding new widgets to sidebars, Live Search will find widgets in seconds, and the smart split-screen gives you a much better overview of your widget options.

-1-Click Sidebar Activation&copy; lets you activate or deactivate widget areas instantly.

-####Show or Hide Sidebars on Any Page (Yes, any)
+####Show or Hide Widgets on Any Page (Yes, any)

 Create a post sidebar, a page sidebar, a category sidebar, or any custom sidebar you need, without confusing widget logic code.
 You can even combine conditions in any way you like, so you can display widgets and custom sidebars on all posts in a select category and written by a specific author.